-Handling Badspots in the RMA: Badspots that are physically in the RMA are also listed in the DBS, which provides a record of them and prevents access to them.
+Handling Badspots in the RMA: Badspots that are physically in the RMA are also listed in the DBS file, which provides a record of them and prevents access to them.
 Badspots that occur dynamically in the RMA are handled in the same way; the original badspot (which was initially remapped to the RMA) is now remapped to a new remapping record, and the old remapping record (which is now a badspot) is mapped to itself to prevent any future access to it.
 Therefore, even if several records in the RMA degrade, no loss of performance results because the controller does not have to go indirectly to several records.
 It goes instead directly to the most recent remapping record.
-Access by MAKE and FIX_DISK to the First Partition: MAKE and FIX_DISK require access to the first partition of a physical disk when they are working on other partitions of that disk because remapped records must be retrieved from the first partition without interference from the file system.
-The only way to do this is to have the first partition shut down and assigned.
-Thus, you must assign the first partition on the physical disk to yourself when you use FIX_DISK to perform these tasks:

-- Convert pre-Rev. 21.0 partitions to Rev. 21.0 format - Convert a partition from Dynamic Badspot Handling (-IC) mode to Nondynamic Badspot Handling (-AC) mode
+Access by MAKE and FIX_DISK to the Head Zero Partition: MAKE and FIX_DISK require access to the head zero partition of a spindle when they are working on other partitions of that spindle because remapped records must be retrieved from the head zero partition without interference from the file system.
+The only way to do this is to have the head zero partition shut down and assigned.
+Thus, you must assign the head zero partition on the spindle to yourself when you use MAKE on other partitions on the spindle or when you use FIX_DISK to perform these tasks:

-In addition to assigning the first partition, the disk controller must be an intelligent controller when you use FIX_DISK to do the following:
+- Convert pre-Rev. 21.0 partitions to Rev. 21.0 or later format - Convert a partition from Dynamic Badspot Handling (-DBS ON) mode to Nondynamic Badspot Handling (-DBS OFF) mode

-- Convert a pre-Rev. 21.0 partition to a Rev. 21.0 partition in Dynamic Badspot Handling (-IC) mode - Convert a Rev. 21.0 or later partition from Nondynamic Badspot Handling (-AC) mode to Dynamic Badspot Handling (-IC) mode
+In addition to assigning the head zero partition, the disk controller must be an IDC1 when you use FIX_DISK to do the following:

-If the first partition is the command device (COMDEV), use the FIX_DISK -COMDEV option to shut down and assign the first partition.
+- Convert a pre-Rev. 21.0 partition to a Rev. 21.0 partition in Dynamic Badspot Handling (-DBS ON) mode - Convert a Rev. 21.0 or later partition from Nondynamic Badspot Handling (-DBS OFF) mode to Dynamic Badspot Handling (-DBS ON) mode - Note If the head zero partition is the command device (COMDEV), use the FIX_DISK -COMDEV option to shut down and assign the head zero partition.
 (Remember to stop the Login server and DSM first.)

-USING COPY_DISK, PHYSAV, AND PHYRST
+Using PSR, COPY_DISK, PHYSAV, and PHYRST